-Students will meet with the Director of Clinical Education once a semester (at the end of the semester) to review the clinical requirements toward graduation.
-Prior to meeting with the Director of Clinical Education, students will complete the clinical evaluation form, and the Clinical Requirements for the program form.
+Students will meet with the Director of Clinical Education once a semester to review the clinical requirements toward graduation.
+Prior to meeting with the Director of Clinical Education, students will review the progress they have made toward graduation with regard to their knowledge and skills and clinical clock hours.
 When meeting with the director of clinical education, students will discuss progress towards graduation about clinical hours and experiences, as well as, review their midterm and final performance evaluations.
 The program uses CALIPSO to record and maintain all the students' clinical program requirements.
 Students are also expected to read and review the School of Health Professions Student Responsibilities for Clinical Education Handbook.
 Students are expected to have updated immunizations, health clearance, CPR training, and liability insurance.
+Students are expected to be cleared in Castlebranch prior to participating in any clinical experience/site.
+If a student is not cleared in Castlebranch they may be asked to leave their site or not attend a clinical experience until they are cleared.
+The program uses CALIPSO to record and maintain all the students' clinical program requirements.
+Students are also expected to read and review the School of Health Professions Student Responsibilities for Clinical Education Handbook, as well as our Supervisory Manual.
+Students are expected to have updated immunizations, health clearance, CPR training, HIPAA and compliance, and NSSLHA membership with liability insurance.